Updated on September 30th 2021, by Nikolaos Sismanis

 Micron Technology (MU)

 While the stock is considered speculative, its robust profitability over the last several years has proven bears and short-sellers wrong.
-Many had predicted that the company’s top & bottom line would suffer due to the pandemic.
+Many had predicted that the company’s top & bottom lines would suffer due to the pandemic.

 Still, the industry remains wildly cyclical, which could translate to volatile future performance for MU’s shareholders.